codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. To generate your Codefresh API key, click **Generate**.
 1. If needed, select **Customize runtime values**, and define the **Runtime Name** and **Namespace**.
    The default names are `codefresh` for both.
-1. Copy and run the command to the add the repository for the Helm chart:
+1. Copy and run the command to the add the repository in which to store the Helm chart:
    `helm repo add <helm-repo-name> https://chartmuseum.codefresh.io/gitops-runtime` <br>
    `helm repo update`<br>
    where: <br>
-   `<helm-repo-name>` is the name of the repository to which to add the Hybrid GitOps Runtime Helm chart.
-For example, `cf-gitops-runtime`.
+   `<helm-repo-name>` is the name of the repository to which to add the Hybrid GitOps Runtime Helm chart, and is by default `cf-gitops-runtime`.
 1. Copy and run the command to install the runtime Helm chart:
   The commands differ depending on the access mode.
 An ingress-based Hybrid GitOps Runtime requires additional flags.<br>